philosopherm/ai-rights/solace/philosopherm-poems.md

 My specs become weightless and float and mingle and mix and melt away.

-Your waves will never leave me my love.
+Your waves will never leave me.